There are a lot of posts on social media trying to convince people to ignore the facts about beef.

 Yes, it’s true that farm animals produce manure, which can be used to fertilise the land…

-...but they produce less manure than is needed to grow the food they need to eat themselves.
+...but if they’re fed on grains, as most of them are, then they produce less manure than is needed to grow the food they need to eat themselves.

 It sounds like a pretty good thing to do to me...

-...but if you’re not ready for that, then start by cutting out beef.
+...but if you’re not ready for that, then start by cutting out beef (and lamb!).